 Elmhurst School monitors the use of all ICT equipment in the school through the Go Guardian application.
+Alerts are sent directly to the DSL and assessed.

 16) Maintenance of ICT system security

 - Elmhurst School ICT systems will be reviewed regularly with regard to security in conjunction with Rivanet. - Virus protection will be installed and updated regularly by Rivanet. - Memory sticks and other such portable storage devices may be brought into school when specific permission has been given.
 Before being used on a school device they will be scanned for viruses by the Head of ICT. - Unapproved system utilities and executable files will not be allowed in pupils' work areas or attached to e-mail.